close

 Seriatopora hystrix, commonly known as the Bird's Nest Coral, sourced from Solomon Islands.
 This remarkable coral specimen is mounted in a handmade dark brass base, creating a stunning fusion of natural beauty and elegant craftsmanship.

 The Seriatopora hystrix is renowned for its intricate branching structure, resembling the nest of a bird.
 Its delicate polyps form a captivating pattern, adding a sense of grace and serenity to any environment.
-With its vibrant colors and mesmerizing texture, this coral specimen becomes a true centerpiece of admiration.

 This Bird's Nest Coral is accompanied by its respective CITES certificate, ensuring its legal and sustainable acquisition.